Corporate Policies - Continuous Disclosure

 12. Review of analyst reports and forecasts

-The EGM - Investor Relations, Communications & Research is responsible for monitoring the general range of analysts’ forecast earnings compared with Dexus’s own internal forecasts or its published earnings guidance.
+The EGM - Investor Relations, Communications & Sustainability is responsible for monitoring the general range of analysts’ forecast earnings compared with Dexus’s own internal forecasts or its published earnings guidance.

 13. Media Monitoring

-Media monitoring (including social media) is the responsibility of the Investor Relations, Communications & Research team.
+Media monitoring (including social media) is the responsibility of the Investor Relations, Communications & Sustainability team.

 Monitoring of media (including social media) will be amplified where Dexus expects shortly to make an announcement in relation to a major market sensitive development (and has been relying on the confidentiality carve-out).
 The purpose of this monitoring is to ensure that where any unusual or unexpected media coverage is identified, the Continuous Disclosure Committee will be notified so that it can make a determination as to whether Dexus will seek to make an announcement and/or enter a trading halt.